lezzy/School-Projects/README.md

 # SchoolProjects
-These are school projects that I've done during my undergraduate at UC Irvine.
+These are school projects that I've done as an undergraduate at UC Irvine.